Causal analysis of inner and outer motions in near-wall turbulence: Abstract

-\section{ABSTRACT}
+\section{Abstract}

 In this work, we study the causality of near-wall inner and outer turbulent motions.
-Here we define the inner motions as the self-sustained near-wall cycle and the outer motions as those living in the logarithmic layer exhibiting a footprint on the near-wall region.
-We perform causal analysis using two different methods: one is the transfer entropy, based on the information theory, and the other one is the Liang--Kleeman information-flow theory.
-The causal-analysis methods are applied to several scenarios, including a linear and a non-linear problem, a low-dimensional model of the near-wall cycle of turbulence, as well as the interaction between inner and outer turbulent motions in a channel at a friction Reynolds number of $Re_{\tau}=1000$.
-We find that both methods can well predict the causal links in the linear problem, and the information flow can identify more of the nonlinear problem.
-Despite richer causalities revealed by the transfer entropy for turbulent-flow problems, both methods can successfully identify the streak-vortex regeneration mechanism that majorly sustains the near-wall turbulence.
-It is also indicated that both bottom-up and top-down influences of inner and outer motions may coexist in addition to the multiscale self-sustaining mechanism.
-Lastly, we mention that the computation of the information flow is much more efficient than the transfer entropy.
-The present study suggests that the information flow can have great potential in causal inference for turbulent-flow problems besides the transfer entropy.
+The inner motions are defined as the self-sustained near-wall cycle, and the outer motions as those living in the logarithmic layer exhibiting footprints on the near-wall region.
+Causal inference with three typical methods is performed, \emph{i.e.} transfer entropy, information flow, and SURD (synergistic--unique--redundant decomposition of causality).
+The causal inference methods are first applied to several canonical problems to illustrate their abilities and differences, including a linear problem, a non-linear problem, and a low-dimensional model of near-wall turbulence.
+It is demonstrated that all three methods can produce consistent causal findings.
+Furthermore, we study the causalities between the inner and outer turbulent motions in a channel flow using the three methods with an improved inner-outer decomposition method.
+It is revealed that both the inner and outer motions are self-sustained and independent of each other, supporting the self-sustaining mechanism of turbulent motions at all scales.
+We also find that there are top-down and bottom-up influences in the outer motions and their near-wall footprints, challenging the traditional sole top-down view.
+More interestingly, pressure is identified to play an active role in the inner-outer causalities and may act as a bridge in linking the inner and outer turbulent motions.